Credit:

 What To Look For In A Soundbar

 Tweeters refer to smaller speakers (drivers) assigned to the high-mid and high (treble) frequencies of the audio spectrum.
-Woofers and subwoofers refer to speakers (drivers) assigned to the midrange and bass/sub-bass frequencies of the audio spectrum respectively.
+Woofers and subwoofers refer to speakers (drivers) assigned to the midrange and bass/sub-bass frequencies of the audio spectrum, respectively.

 What About a Subwoofer?

 Soundbars that offer what is known as a 2.1-channel configuration or higher usually include a separate subwoofer to handle lower frequencies (which makes up the ".1" of the equation).
-Others may simply have a dedicated subwoofer “channel” with larger speakers built into the bar itself to handle low frequencies.
+Others may have a dedicated subwoofer “channel” with larger speakers built into the bar itself to handle low frequencies.
 The latter is, in almost all cases, not as effective as a separate subwoofer.
 But a soundbar without a subwoofer or one that has built-in woofers, rather than a separate cabinet, may even be preferred in smaller spaces and apartments.

-That said, if you're looking for powerful cinematic rumble—whether for movies, TV, or video games—you'll want to seriously consider a soundbar that includes a separate subwoofer.
+That said, if you're looking for powerful cinematic rumble—whether for movies, TV, or video games—you'll seriously want to consider a soundbar that includes a separate subwoofer.
 This will greatly enhance action scenes and other dramatic moments, while also helping thinner bars fill in some of the gaps in the frequency spectrum created by their smaller drivers.
 There are a few cases where low-frequency sound is well-handled without a subwoofer, such as in Sonos' Arc soundbar or Sony’s HT-A7000, but for the most part, a subwoofer is preferred for cinematic punch down low.

 Dolby Atmos/DTS:X and Surround Sound